openpnp/openpnp/Advanced-Motion-Control.md

 * Making features such as [[Axis Mapping|Mapping-Axes]], [[Backlash-Compensation]], [[Visual-Homing]], [[Non-Squareness Compensation|Linear-Transformed-Axes#use-case--non-squareness-compensation]] etc. available for all types of drivers (formerly just the GcodeDriver).
 * Allowing multiple drivers of mixed types.
 * Simpler and more unified G-code configuration of axes in (multiple) drivers.
-* Better control of speed factors: no longer just control maximum feed-rates, but also [[acceleration (and optionally jerk)|Machine-Axes#kinematic-settings--rate-limits]].
+* Better control of speed factors: properly controls the _average_ speed, including acceleration/deceleration phases.
+A move at 50% takes exactly twice as long, regardles of how short or long the move is.
+Formerly, just the maximum feed-rate was limited, often having no effect, as it was never reached on short moves.
-* Operations at reduced speeds perform much gentler, improving handling delicate parts, nozzle tip changing, [[mechanical feeder  operation|ReferencePushPullFeeder]], etc.
+* Operations at reduced speed factor perform much gentler due to reduced acceleration (and jerk).
+Improves handling delicate parts, nozzle tip changing, [[mechanical feeder operation|ReferencePushPullFeeder]], etc.
-* Separate control of (nozzle) rotation rate limits for (much needed) higher angular speeds.
+* Per axis [[feed-rate, acceleration (and optionally jerk) limits|Machine-Axes#kinematic-settings--rate-limits]].
+Allows separate control of (nozzle) rotation rate limits for (much needed) higher angular speeds.
-* Add jerk control to ...
+* Added jerk control to ...
 * ... reduce vibrations, therefore reduce needed camera settling times but also improve pick and place accuracy.
 * ... prevent any slipping of parts on the nozzle (for cheap DIY vacuum systems).
 * ... allow for higher peak acceleration without stalling steppers, improving the speed of long moves.
-* Employ paralellized operation and asynchronous communication between OpenPnP and (multiple) controllers to improve throughput and reduce delays.
+* Paralellized operation and asynchronous communication between OpenPnP and (multiple) controllers to improve throughput and reduce delays.
-* (Experimental) Add motion blending, to improve speed.
+* (Experimental) Motion Blending, to improve speed.
-* Add graphical diagnostics for Motion Planning as a basis for _fact based_ machine optimization.
+* Graphical diagnostics for Motion Planning as a basis for _fact based_ machine optimization.

 On one hand, adding jerk control does reduce the motion speed of the machine per se.

-On the other hand, some of that loss can be regained through shorter [[Camera Settling]] times and it turns out (somewhat unexpectedly) through much improved pick accuracy, needing fewer bottom vision alignment passes or even allowing the elimination of bottom vision altogether for some parts (e.g. small passives).
-Other features clearly improve the speed, with the best improvment (motion blending) still being experimental.
+On the other hand, due to reduced vibrations, some of that loss can be regained through shorter [[Camera Settling]] times and it turns out (somewhat unexpectedly) through much improved pick accuracy, needing fewer bottom vision alignment passes or even allowing the elimination of bottom vision altogether for some parts (e.g. small passives).
+Other features clearly improve the speed, with the most promising improvment (Motion Blending) still being experimental.

 ![AdvancedMotionAnimation](https://user-images.githubusercontent.com/9963310/95627544-ab3c2480-0a7c-11eb-8d36-d6921ecf7423.gif)